What are the 9 Biggest Web Development Challenges and Solutions to Tackle Them?

 Apart from the requirement of frontend development, developing a responsive design involves maintaining UI compatibility for different screen sizes according to the device and browser.

-From mobile devices to tablets and even smart TVs, each browser has a different screen size, which poses a massive challenge for many developers to adjust the UI respectively.
+From mobile devices to tablets and even smart TVs, each browser has a different screen size, which poses a massive challenge for many developers’ knowledge to adjust the UI respectively.

 According to Statista, mobile devices account for attracting 54.8% of the worldwide website traffic in the first quarter of 2021.
 For such a massive scale, ensuring feature responsiveness and seamless website navigation across mobile devices can be a headache for web development teams.

-Another significant challenge is to create a user-centric design that can enhance user experience.
+Another significant challenge is to create a user-centric design that can provide a quality user experience.

 For example, when Airbnb built a User-Centric Design (UCD), it disrupted residential areas in cities like Berlin.
 This user-centric design enabled the hosts to obtain more details on how their guests would prefer to rent their property to be in a particular look or feel.
 As a result, it eventually became an attractive USP for Airbnb.